European Commissioner for Clean, Just and Competitive Transition: Margrethe Vestager (2014–2024)

-Margrethe Vestager was the European Commissioner responsible for Competition matters during the 2014–2024 period.
-She was part of both the Juncker and Von Der Leyen I college of Commissioners.
+Margrethe Vestager was part of both the Juncker and Von Der Leyen I college of Commissioners.

 Her two terms at the European Commission were marked by strong enforcement across the full spectrum of competition policy.
-The cases brought against the abuse of dominance by large digital companies, as well as the Apple Tax case, are among the most notable.
-To date, she did not lose a single case concerning abuses of dominance before the European Court of Justice.
+Some of the most notable cases were against the abuse of dominance by large digital companies and the Apple Tax case.
+To date, she had not lost a single case concerning abuses of dominance before the European Court of Justice.

-Her leadership obtained much praise, as well as criticism.
-Her enforcement record is mixed, with big wins and major losses before EU courts.
+In 2023, Vestager drew criticism for selecting Professor Fiona Scott Morton of Yale University, former chief economist of the Obama Administration, as Chief Competition Economist of DG COMP.
+Both her American nationality and consulting work for big tech came under fire by EU leaders, leading her to turn down the position.

 Teresa Ribera (since 2024)

 On 1 December 2024, Teresa Ribera was appointed First Executive Vice-President of the European Commission for Clean, Just and Competitive Transition and European Commissioner for Competition under the second Von der Leyen Commission.
+She is the first Competitoin Commissioner to have such a broach portfolio, as previous commissioners were responsible solely for competition policy, or almost exclusively so.